 Mistaking daytime running lights for headlights

-Every car currently sold in the UK is required at have daytime running lights (DRLs) which are illuminated when the headlights aren’t switched on.
+Every car currently sold in the UK is required to have daytime running lights (DRLs) which are illuminated when the headlights aren’t switched on.
 They’re very useful, allowing your car to be seen by other road users from several hundred metres away.
 Many older cars built in the last 10 years or so have them, as well.
 DRLs always use LED bulbs and can be so bright that it’s easy to mistake them for headlights.
 However, at night, they don’t provide anything like adequate illumination for other road users to see you coming.

 Using side lights (and fog lights)